JeffryGonzalez/site-applied-angular/docs/components/component-state.md

 It allowed us to get *much farther*, performance-wise, than we had with AngularJS, but we started to outgrow that as well.

 The Angular team, early on, leaned into the idea of **Observables**, in particular with the RXJS library.
-Observables are one of many to deal with asynchronicity in frontend applications.
+Observables are one of many to deal with asynchronicity in front end applications.
 Many of us used lots of tools and patterns from the RXJS library to help with performance and keeping application state accurate.
 We will use RXJS for *some things*, but it is a pretty heavy-handed set of tools to just keep the UI up to date across your application.

 ## Enter Signals